AlessandroStaffolani/react-mdc-starting-kit/README.md

 - `resources` contains the html template file used to add external links like google font and the favicon file
 - `src` its the core of the application and contain all the code (`js`, `jsx`, `css`, `scss`, `sass) that you want to write
 - `test` contains the test files of your application

-### To be done

-Steps necessary to complete the starting kit:

-- [ ] add source as module resolve path to allow absolute file import from src
-- [ ] add css-loader and style-minifier for builded application